I Tried the 4-Minute Technique Proven to Reduce Stress, Here’s What Happened

 - Breath, Re-rate, Repeat: Take a deep breath and re-rate your stresses on the SUD scale.
 Repeat this process until you are comfortable at a lower rate than when you started (say a 1-4).

-If you want to learn more about the science and techniques of EFT Tapping, and tap alongside leading experts, you can find out more during the 2020 Tapping World Summit, running free and online, here.
+If you want to learn more about the science and techniques of EFT Tapping, and tap alongside leading experts, join the 2021 Tapping World Summit, running free and online, here.

 While there are a few things going on at once, the efficacy of tapping is due to the combination of physical touch and vocal affirmations, which more often than not, are negative.
 And despite everything we know about manifestation and positive affirmations, this is actually what makes EFT special.
 The process has been shown to affect the amygdala and hippocampus, which are our stress and memory centers of the brain.
 Stimulation of the acupoints sends a signal to our limbic or emotion system in the body, so specificity and acknowledgment are crucial to success.
 Whatever your main unwanted feeling is, is the feeling you should tap on.